Mr-SHRLCK/Mr-SHRLCK/README.md

 <code> Currently log outed </code> <b><i> GitHub</b></I>..
 <p><b>why logout??
 Do you back again??
 Any projects??</b></p>
 Many many questions..
 I have Only one answer for you.currently I'm not Available..why?
-Because in in my life I was waiting for a special person.
+Because  in my life I was waiting for a special person.
 That person asked to me.
-Stop all your madness 🤨
-He he so I temporarily stopped all projects....
+Stop all your madness 🤨 so <b><I>I temporarily stopped all projects....</b></I>

 <a href="https://t.me/Mst_jackson"><b>Catch me</b>..